-Bluetooth in many ways is like a jack of all trades, yet master of none.
-Seriously, we’ve had this technology up and running for more than 10-years, yet is unable to do what it sets out to do perfectly.
-But who cares, Bluetooth is available on almost every mobile device, so we can’t escape this ancient piece of tech.
+Bluetooth, in many ways, is like a jack of all trades, yet master of none.
+Seriously, we’ve had this technology up and running for more than 10-years yet cannot do what it sets out to do perfectly.
+But who cares?
+Bluetooth is available on almost every mobile device, so we can’t escape this ancient piece of tech.

-For those only using Bluetooth to do just one thing, we’re going to talk about other uses for it.
+For those only using Bluetooth to do just one thing, we will talk about its other uses.
 You may be surprised as to what this wireless standard is capable of.

 Most devices today come with Bluetooth technology included.
-But if your computer does not have Bluetooth hardware you’ll need an external Bluetooth device, one that is capable of going directly into your computer’s USB port.
-You can visit a store or websites such as eBay or Amazon to find the best external USB Bluetooth device.
+But if your computer does not have Bluetooth hardware, you’ll need an external Bluetooth device, one that is capable of going directly into your computer’s USB port.
+You can visit a store or website like eBay or Amazon to find the best external USB Bluetooth device.

 Without further ado, let’s get down to business, shall we?

 Yes, didn’t you know?
 It is possible to tether a smartphone to a computer.
-What this means, is that users can use Bluetooth to deliver internet connection from smartphone to computer.
-We always recommend wired tethering, but if you’re out of wires, this should work pretty well.
+It means that users can use Bluetooth to deliver internet connection from smartphone to computer.
+We always recommend wired tethering, but this should work pretty well if you’re out of wires.

 Have some files on your smartphone you want to place on your computer?
-No worries, just connect your device via Bluetooth and send the files over to your computer.
-This is easy as saying your ABCs, so don’t worry about any possible complications that might follow.
+No worries, connect your device via Bluetooth and send the files over to your computer.
+It is easy as saying your ABCs, so don’t worry about any possible complications that might follow.

-Still, we should point out that transferring files via a wired connection is much better.
+Still, we should point out that transferring files via a wired connection is better.

 It is not only possible to connect your headphone to your smartphone or computer via Bluetooth.
-For those who are interested, know that there are Bluetooth mouse and keyboards on the market.
-Users can even connect a Bluetooth game pad or even a speaker to get their music on.
+Those interested know that there are Bluetooth mice and keyboards on the market.
+Users can even connect a Bluetooth gamepad or even a speaker to get their music on.
 It’s fun, but only if these devices are in the right range.

-Speaking of Bluetooth, these you may want to bookmark these posts, should you need them in future:
+Speaking of Bluetooth, you may want to bookmark these posts, should you need them in the future: